 They are fake email addresses which are published in a hidden location of the web.
-The only way these email addresses can be a part of any list is via harvester programmes(crawling for emails) or list purchase.
+The only way these email addresses can be a part of an email list is when some has crawled the web and collected email addresses.

 37).
 Using free email address as your From Email address